Welcome to Footprints Summer Fest.

 - Beginner Intermediate: You have been tapping for 1 to 2 years.

 - Advanced / Pro: You have been dancing intensively for many years.
-You have a vast skill set in choreography and improvisation.
+You have a vast skill set in choreography, improvisation & music.

 The beginner track consists of four 75min units.
 All other levels of six 75min units.